 When a company is entirely reliant on human employees, this workload can only be addressed when employees are present in the office.
-In comparison, RPA is the most efficient and productive tool to address these high volume tasks because the software robots are able to work 24/7/365.
-Instead of being limited to working at a certain time of day or week, RPA software robots are able to tackle activities quickly and accurately even when employees are out of the office.
+In comparison, RPA is the most efficient and productive tool to address these high volume tasks because software robots are able to work 24 hours per day, 7 days each week, and 365 days each year.

-Standardization and Stability
+Standardization and stability

 RPA is best most suited for automating tasks that are highly definable and occur the same way every time.
 These activities are be rules-based, consistent, and data driven.
 On the other hand, RPA is not meant for automating tasks that are constantly changing, non-standardized, and unstable because they cannot be easily defined.

 Considerations in this area should address whether the task takes places in the front office or in the back office.
-Back office tasks include, for example, claims processing, transaction duplication, or account opening automation.
-While front office automation is possible, back office tasks tend to be more transactional and repetitive, making them more suitable for automation.
+Back-office tasks include, for example, claims processing, transaction duplication, or account opening automation.
+While front-office automation is possible, back office tasks tend to be more transactional and repetitive, making them more suitable for automation.

-Difficulty of Outsourcing
+Difficulty of outsourcing

 Many business activities, especially in financial services, require a high level of regulatory compliance.
-This kind of security is often difficult to achieve and maintain with offshoring because companies have a lesser degree of oversight and direct control when processes are managed by a BPO provider.
-As an alternative to outsourcing, RPA allows businesses to be in control of executing their own transactions internally and can enable organizations to develop more robust compliance strategies.
+This kind of security is often difficult to achieve and maintain with offshoring because companies have a lesser degree of oversight and direct control when processes are managed by a business process outsourcing (BPO) provider.

-Many RPA software robots are able to save their actions into an activity log that can later be monitored and reviewed.
+Many software robots are able to save their actions into an activity log that can later be monitored and reviewed.
 This log file can help employees identify the root cause of exceptions, offers the ability to produce detailed analytics, enables compliance with industry/governmental regulations, and provides the critical information that is needed in case of an audit.

-Differences and Similarities in RPA Utilization
+Differences and similarities in RPA utilization